The Dead Don’t Remember You: A Vincent St. Peter Novel

 Eleanor rose from her chair and put a thick dossier on Vince’s desk.
 This was the Ben Crocker file put together just before his mother’s arrival.

-“That should be all,” said Vince.
+“That should be all,” said St. Peter.
 He stood up and guided Mrs. Crocker toward the door.

 “You may leave Eleanor with a check for this visit, and we’ll discuss our fees later if we proceed with the investigation.”